 An effective, multi-hazard early warning system is a fundamental element of DRM.
 An early warning system has four key components: (1) developing disaster risk knowledge; (2) detecting, monitoring, analysing and forecasting hazards; (3) disseminating authoritative, timely, accurate and actionable warnings; and (4) ensuring preparedness at all levels to respond to the warnings received.
 Each of the four components of an early warning system is vital: a failure in relation to any element can lead to failure of the system as a whole.
 The first component of an early warning system - developing disaster risk knowledge - is addressed in Section 2A above.
-This section 3A focuses on the second and third components of an early warning and drills (discussed in Section 3C below) and detailed planning (discussed in Section 3B below).
+This section 3A focuses on the second and third components of an early warning system.
+The fourth component (i.e., preparedness to respond to warnings) requires education, training and drills (discussed in Section 3B below).

 The second component of an early warning system requires: well-trained personnel; high quality technical equipment that generates data in real time (or near real time); timely processing and analysis of data, including modelling and forecasting using accepted scientific methodologies; and routine maintenance and upgrading of all software and hardware.
 The third component of an EWS requires carefully planning both the content and dissemination of warnings.
 In terms of content, warnings need to be clear and consistent.
 Instead of only containing technical information (e.g., 'winds with gusts of 140 km/h'), warnings should also include information about the expected impact (e.g., 'winds strong enough to bring down trees and power lines').
-Warnings should also provide clear guidance about what actions people need to take (e.g., 'shelter in place until further notice').
+88 Warnings should also provide clear guidance about what actions people need to take (e.g., 'shelter in place until further notice').
 Warnings need to be translated into local languages, including languages spoken by minority racial and ethnic groups.
 Finally, they should include not only text but also colour-coding and graphics.
 In order to achieve the foregoing, it is important to develop clear standards for the content of warnings in advance of disaster.
 This should be done in consultation with civil society and community groups.